IBM/operator-collection-sdk/content/docs/operator-collection-sdk-vscode-extension/tutorial.md

 ## Prerequisites
 ---
-Follow [instructions](/docs/operator-collection-sdk-vscode-extension/installation/) to install the IBM Operator Collection SDK for VS Code and its dependencies.
+Follow [instructions](/docs/operator-collection-sdk-vscode-extension/installation/) to install the IBM Operator Collection SDK extension for VS Code and its dependencies.

 ## Overview
 ---